-- Any DoD or IC military, civilian, or contractor personnel - AND: all applicants must currently hold an active TOP SECRET/Sensitive Compartmented Information (TS/SCI) security clearance at the time of the certification assessment - AND: the minimum amount of time has passed since the last contact with the exam: - For personnel involved in exam development, maintenance, review, or other activities involving access to the entire exam materials or any answers: more than one year has passed since the last involvement with this exam content, or - For candidates who previously attempted the CCMP-F exam or proctors: more than 89 days have passed (i.e., eligible to test on the 90th day).
+- AND: all applicants must currently hold an active TOP SECRET/Sensitive Compartmented Information (TS/SCI) security clearance at the time of the certification assessment - AND: the minimum amount of time has passed since the last contact with the exam: - For personnel involved in exam development, maintenance, review, or other activities involving access to the entire exam materials or any answers: more than one year has passed since the last involvement with this exam content, or - For candidates who previously attempted the CCMP-F exam or proctors: more than 89 days have passed (i.e., eligible to test on the 90th day).

-Applicants should contact the CCMP PMO with any questions regarding CCMP Certification Program eligibility.
-The rationale for these requirements is that only personnel who work in or with the DoD or IC need this information to do their jobs, the content of the program's EBoK are classified, and only personnel who possess the appropriate government clearances have access the knowledge that is tested.
-The rationale for one year waiting period after helping develop exam content is to prevent familiarity with
+Applicants should contact the CCMP PMO with any questions regarding eligibility.
+The rationale for these requirements is that only personnel who work in or with the DoD or IC need this information to do their jobs, the contents of the program's EBoK are classified, and only personnel who possess the appropriate government clearances have access to the knowledge that is tested.
+The rationale for one year waiting period after helping develop exam content is to prevent familiarity with the exam itself from favoring their chances in taking the exam over other candidates who may not have helped develop the exam.